RichGihratik/VueTube-Extractor/src/extractors/youtube-new/parser/types/README.md

 ## What is rule?

-Rule is a config object, which defines how the input data will be transformed and what data will be extracted after parsing responce.
+Rule is a config object, which defines how the input data will be transformed and what data will be extracted after parsing response.

 Rule can be used for 3 reasons: